-Online EdD Programs in Diversity and Multiculturalism
+Online EdD Programs in Diversity, Multiculturalism, and Social Advoacy

 - Organizational Leadership in Academic Settings: The organizational structure of different institutions of education at the primary, secondary, and higher education levels, and the role of education administrators within these institutions.
 How different departments within an academic institution collaborate to create and achieve goals concerning the education of their students.